Problem Set 6 - Due Tue, Oct 23

 In : coords = getValidMove('O', testBoard) Player O: Enter the row,column coordinates of your play, separated by comma: 0,3 Your move is outside the board, or in a filled cell.
 Please try again.
 Player O: Enter the row,column coordinates of your play, separated by comma: 0,0 Your move is outside the board, or in a filled cell.
 Please try again.
 Player O: Enter the row,column coordinates of your play, separated by comma: 0,2 In : coords Out: (0, 2) In : playMove(coords, 'O', testBoard) In : displayBoard(testBoard) X _ O X O _ O X _

-Start by thinking of how to implement it for a 3x3 board, by drawing out some boards on paper and seeing what makes a winning Tic Tac Toe board, before you start coding.
+Tip: Start by thinking of how to implement each predicate for a 3x3 board, by drawing out some boards on paper and seeing what makes a winning Tic Tac Toe board, before you start coding.
 Then generalize to

 n x n, still on paper.
 Finally, when you have an understanding of how to break down the problem in a general way, begin writing code.